Dhurandhar Trailer breakdown Skip to main content

 Sanjay Dutt as "The Jinn": Dutt steps into the shoes of the legendary Karachi cop Chaudhry Aslam Khan, known for his fearless encounters and chain-smoking persona.

 Taking on the mantle of "The Angel of Death," Arjun Rampal plays a ruthless ISI Major.
-He represents the face of the institutional enemy, driven by a singular mission to destabilize the nation through a strategy of attrition and "a thousand cuts.
+He represents the face of the institutional enemy, driven by a singular mission to destabilize the nation through a strategy of weakening and "a thousand cuts".

 R. Madhavan as "The Charioteer of Karma": Madhavan plays Ajay Sanyal, the brilliant strategist behind the operation.
 Based on National Security Advisor Ajit Doval, his character is the calm anchor in the chaos.
 In a scene that breaks the fourth wall, he delivers the film's philosophy with the chilling line: "Muh todne ke liye mutthi bandh karna zaruri hai" (To break a mouth, clenching a fist is necessary).